-According to article 21 of the Regulations of the Board of Directors, directors must offer to resign and, if the Board sees fit, do so in the following cases:
+According to article 21 of the Regulations of the Board of Directors, directors must offer to resign and, if the Board sees fit, do so in the following cases: a) When they cease to hold the executive positions to which their appointment as directors was associated.

-- a) When they cease to hold the executive positions to which their appointment as directors was associated. - b) When they are affected by any of the causes of incompatibility or prohibition provided for by law. - c) When they receive a serious reprimand from the Board of Directors because they have not complied with their obligations as directors. - d) When their remaining on the Board may jeopardise or damage the interests, prestige or reputation of the Company, they lose the professional good repute necessary to be a director of the Company, or the reasons for which they were appointed no longer exist (e.g. when a proprietary director disposes of their interest in the Company.) - e) In the case of independent directors, they may not hold this status for a continuous period of more than 12 years and, therefore, after said term, they must offer their resignation to the Board of Directors and resign. - f) In the case of proprietary directors (i) when the shareholder whom they represent sells its entire shareholding; and, likewise (ii) the corresponding number of directors must resign when said shareholder reduces its shareholding to a level that requires a reduction in the number of proprietary directors.
+- b) When they are affected by any of the causes of incompatibility or prohibition provided for by law. c) When they receive a serious reprimand from the Board of Directors because they have not complied with their obligations as directors. - d) When they lose the professional good repute necessary to be a director of the Company, or the reasons for which they were appointed no longer exist (e.g. when a proprietary director disposes of their interest in the Company.) - e) In the case of independent directors, they may not hold this status for a continuous period of more than 12 years and, therefore, after said term, they must offer their resignation to the Board of Directors and resign. - f) In the case of proprietary directors (i) when the shareholder whom they represent sells its entire shareholding; and, likewise (ii) the corresponding number of directors must resign when said shareholder reduces its shareholding to a level that requires a reduction in the number of proprietary directors.